wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-add-measures/includes/1-introduction.md

-*Implicit* and *explicit* are two types of measures.
+Measures in Microsoft Power BI models are either *implicit* or *explicit*.
 Implicit measures are automatic behaviors that allow visuals to summarize model column data.
 Explicit measures, also known simply as *measures*, are calculations that you can add to your model.
-The following sections focus on how you can use implicit measures.
+This module focuses on how you can use implicit measures.

 In the **Fields** pane, a column that's shown with the sigma symbol ( ∑ ) indicates two facts:

 - It's a numeric column.
 - It will summarize column values when it is used in a visual (when added to a field well that supports summarization).

-In the following image, notice that the Sales table includes only fields that can be summarized, including the **Profit Amount** calculated column.
+In the following image, notice that the **Sales** table includes only fields that can be summarized, including the **Profit Amount** calculated column.

 > [!div class="mx-imgBorder"]
 > [![An image show the Fields pane for the Sales table.
 It comprises seven summarizable fields, and one of them is a calculated column.
 The Unit Price Discount Pct field isn't summarizable.](../media/dax-sales-table-fields-ss.png)](../media/dax-sales-table-fields-ss.png#lightbox)